MBKraus/dev_setup/README.md

-Neovim + lazyvim with the following setup:
+## Neovim + lazyvim + Alacritty along the following setup:

 - Python LSP Server (pylsp) ; a language server implementation for Python that adheres  to the Language Server Protocol (LSP).
 It provides essential language features for Python development, including:

     - Code completion
     - Hover documentation